lucianhu/tutorialSVcalling/README.md

 Data access: https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR22508184&display=download

-SRR22508184.HG005 was mapped to the whole GRCh38 reference genome, then duplicates were removed, and lastly the samples were converted to CRAM to reduce their size.
+SRR22508184.HG005 was mapped to the whole GRCh38 reference genome, then duplicates were removed, and lastly the samples were converted to CRAM to reduce its size.

 ```bash
 # Download raw data for CRAM files of long reads